-A biofuels plant in Pennsylvania originally used steam tracing for freeze protection and temperature maintenance on a significant portion of the plants process lines.
-This method failed, however, because of steam tracings wide variance in maintenance temperature.
-Consequently, the company needed to find and implement a new heat trace system to effectively protect its investment in the renewable energy future.
+A biofuels plant conversion in Pennsylvania historically used steam tracing for freeze protection throughout a significant portion of the plant.
+However, due to the temperature sensitivity of the biofuels in the process lines, the company decided to investigate several tracing options that could provide precise and fast-responding temperature control for those lines.
+Consequently, the company decided to implement a new heat trace system to effectively protect its investment in the renewable energy future.

-The Chromalox heat trace system was the best, most effective option for replacing the failed steam tracing.
+The Chromalox electric heat trace system was the best, most effective solution for precise temperature maintenace of the process lines.
 Chromalox provided high quality, reliable products and engineering support at a competitive price.